-I obtained an Associates of Science and am now finishing up my last year at the University of Houston to earn a B.S. in Biochemical & Biophysical science with a minor in Chemistry.
+I obtained a B.S. in Biochemical & Biophysical science with a minor in Chemistry from the University of Houston.
 I worked as a teaching assistant in a college-level Biology course where I aided students with coursework and created study discussions for exams & quizzes, as well as tutored in a mathematics lab in both a group and an individual setting.
-I've had the opportunity to develop various strategies of learning & teaching based on the requirements of the subject, the time frame I’m given, and especially the needs of the individual student.
+I've had the opportunity to develop various strategies of learning & teaching based on the requirements of the subject, the time frame Im given, and especially the needs of the individual student.
 I encourage students to both listen and hear while I reciprocate the same obligation to students so that I can find the best way to help them reach their educational goals.
-Outside of an academic environment, I’m exploring the world one hiking trail at a time, furthering my yoga practice and bettering the community through volunteering.
+Outside of an academic environment, Im exploring the world one hiking trail at a time, furthering my yoga practice and bettering the community through volunteering.

-University of Houston - BS, Biochemical & Biophysical Science
+Undergraduate Degree: University of Houston - Bachelor of Science, Biochemical Engineering

 SAT Verbal: 760